Our Story

 Over the next couple of years Befriended grew its reputation and client base as well as establishing itself within the Befriending charity world.

 In 2020 all our lives were impacted by the onset of the Pandemic.
 Befriended took the swift decision to suspend our face-to-face befriending in order to protect both our clients and our volunteers.
 But it was also apparent that the need would be ever greater due to many of our clients not having any family connections or support to maintain contact with them.
 With some intense work, our Telephone Befriending Scheme was launched using our 0300 772 7703 number.
 This attracted not only many new clients but also willing volunteers.
+We also launched Befriended Buddies, an intergenerational project encouraging school children to write letters, draw pictures and send postcards to our older generation.

 The year 2021 was to become the year of change within the charity: